lawsie/guizero/docs-src/docs/window.md

 ```

 ### What is it?
-A `Window` object is how you create new windows in guizero.
+The `Window` object create a new window in guizero.

 ![Window](images/window.png)